 Discovered Data for a Single Asset

-To view the full discovered data for a single asset, open the Edit Asset dialog by clicking the asset description in any query result or asset list.
-This page describes the information available on each tab and how to navigate between the different data screens for a discovered computer.
+To view the full discovered data for a single asset, open the Edit Asset dialog by clicking the asset description (the blue link) in any query result or asset list.
+This page describes the information available in the dialog's left-hand menu and how to move between the different data screens for a discovered computer.

 Opening an Asset

-Click any asset description (blue link) in a query result, dashboard chart drilldown, or asset list.
+Click any asset description in a query result, dashboard chart drilldown, or asset list -- for example, from Asset > Asset List.
 The Edit Asset dialog opens showing the asset's core details:

-The main form shows the asset's reference, category, description, serial number, manufacturer, and model, along with collapsible sections for Organisation, Warranty and Servicing, Computer Details, and Discovery Details.
+The main form shows the asset's reference, description, serial number, category, barcode, date purchased, status, manufacturer, and model, along with collapsible sections for Organization (company, department, custodian, responsible person, location, supplier), Warranty and Servicing, Computer Details (computer name, IP address, domain name, CPU speed, memory, operating system), and Discovery Details.

 Left-Hand Menu